-there happened at Oswestry one most dreadful flash of lightening attended by rain . . .
-The lightening and explosion were instantaneous . . .
+there happened at Oswestry one most dreadful flash of lightening attended by rain. . . .
+The lightening and explosion were instantaneous. . . .
 At the house of John Fox . . . the lightening rushed down the kitchen chimney and took its course into a ground chamber, just opposite to the fire place in the kitchen, almost in the entrance of which stood a maiden servant or Mr. Fox’s, rocking a young child of his in a cradle, whom it killed on the spot.
 It afterwards was attracted by a wire rod on which was filed receipts, etc. (which were not even signed) and which was exactly over the young woman’s head, from thence it forced itself into a room above, making a small chink in both the ceiling and flooring just in which place stood a four post oak bedstead, which it greatly shattered and burnt some part of the hangings and cloaths on the bed.75

-We can also point to greater particularity, exploring the way in which events played out and unfolded within particular households in ‘real time’.
-My final example brings us back to the 1875 floods referred to earlier, with an account of flooding recorded in Langford, Nottinghamshire by Maria Nevile.
-Maria was the wife of Rev. Charles Nevile, M.A., Prebendary of Lincoln, and Rector of Fledborough, and she and her family were directly affected by the flood which took place on the River Trent five on 22nd and 23rd October 1875.
-Maria produced a very detailed and personalised account of the flood as it affected her home which was located less than half a mile from the riverside and 4 miles north of Newark-on-Trent.
-Her account charts the anatomy of the flood as it unfolds and she uses her home and environs as a place through which the advancement of the flood is traced—the house and garden itself become a weather bell.
-Her story develops in sync with the rising water levels and this framing allows key stages in the flood event to be monitored from within the home and set against a context of domestic routines, and we can see how the threat of the flood reinforces the activities within the domestic space.
+We can also point to greater particularity, exploring the way in which events played out and unfolded within particular households in “real time.”
+My final example brings us back to the 1875 floods referred to earlier, with an account of flooding recorded in Langford, Nottinghamshire, by Maria Nevile.
+Maria was the wife of Rev. Charles Nevile, M.A., prebendary of Lincoln and rector of Fledborough, and she and her family were directly affected by the flood that took place on the river Trent five on 22 and 23 October 1875.
+Maria produced a very detailed and personalized account of the flood as it affected her home, which was located less than half a mile from the riverside and four miles north of Newark-on-Trent.
+Her account charts the anatomy of the flood as it unfolds, and she uses her home and environs as a place through which the advancement of the flood is traced—the house and garden itself become a weather bell.
+Her story develops in sync with the rising water levels, and this framing allows key stages in the flood event to be monitored from within the home and set against a context of domestic routines, allowing us to see how the threat of the flood reinforces the activities within the domestic space.

-She begins her account with the evening of 22nd October 1875 (Friday) when there was a small flood on the Trent.
+She begins her account with the evening of 22 October 1875 (Friday) when there was a small flood on the Trent.
 The water